fallen-icarus/cardano-swaps/README.md

 Asset1 and asset2 are the **sorted** trading pair.
 Trading pairs are sorted lexicographically by name.
-As in the previous example, for the trading pair ADA <-> DJED, the empty bytestring (on-chain representation for ada's policy id) is less than djed's policy id which means, for this trading pair, asset1 is ada and asset2 is djed.
+As in the previous example, for the trading pair ADA <-> DJED, the empty bytestring (on-chain representation for ada's policy id) is less than DJED's policy id which means, for this trading pair, asset1 is ada and asset2 is DJED.
 This sorting is done for two reasons:

 1) The trading pair beacon asset name does not depend on the swap's direction.
 2) The datum information can be standardized for each trading pair, regardless of swap direction.